-If you’re wondering when Queen Elizabeth will take her final curtsy, you should know that she already kickstarted the process.
+Now that Queen Elizabeth’s Platinum Jubilee has come to an end, many royal fans are wondering when she will take her final curtsy.
+Although she hasn’t officially stepped down yet, you should know that she already kickstarted the process.

-Back in April 2018, the longest-standing British monarch, 94, issued a formal request for the Commonwealth Heads of Government to appoint her son Prince Charles as her successor.
+Back in April 2018, the longest-standing British monarch, 96, issued a formal request for the Commonwealth Heads of Government to appoint her son, Prince Charles, as her successor.

 “It is my sincere wish that the Commonwealth will continue to offer stability and continuity for future generations and will decide that one day the Prince of Wales should carry on the important work started by my father in 1949,” she said during an official Buckingham Palace meeting.